Cancellations, Drops, Withdrawals & Tuition Appeals

 SPECIAL NOTE TO FINANCIAL AID RECIPIENTS WHO WITHDRAW: You may be required to repay all or a portion of the aid received and/or forfeit your financial aid eligibility.
 Contact the Financial Aid Office for details.

-Requests for a refund of all or a portion of tuition charges due to extremely extenuating and unexpected circumstances may be submitted in writing to the Tuition Appeals Committee through Student Financial Services on the Tuition Appeals form.
+Requests for a reduction of all or a portion of tuition charges due to extremely extenuating and unexpected circumstances may be submitted in writing to the Tuition Appeals Committee through Student Financial Services on the Tuition Appeals form.
 Supporting documentation and justification must accompany the form.
 This process is a separate process from an academic appeal.
-Students are limited to one tuition appeal request in their lifetime.
-Appeals must be received within 90 days from the end of the term in which the courses were offered.
+A student’s right to file an appeal ends at one year after the end of the term in question, or when a student’s billing account has been sent to a collection agency, whichever is first.
 Questions regarding Tuition Appeals should be direct to Student Financial Services, Student.Financial.Services@uwsp.edu or 715-346-2118.